ERSA UK

 Introductory Course

 This course is the ideal introduction into racquet stringing.
-It is aimed at people looking to get a taste of what racquet stringing involves before they fully commit to a more intense course.
+It is aimed at people looking to get a taste of what racquet stringing involves before they commit to a more intense course.
 It can also be used by parents of junior players, or the players themselves to get a better understand of this skill.
 Not only does it cover how to string a racquet, but it includes information about different types of string and how to understand the technology used within the racquets.

-Overview of course
+Overview of course:

-A one day course will cover the following :-
+A one day course will cover the following:

 • Discussion of string properties and characteristics,